 It is required by administration that the student have their photo ID in their possession at all times during school hours.
 Student photo ID cards are used, to check out books from the media center, and as the student lunch card.
 Lost, defaced, or destroyed student photo ID cards must be replaced at a charge of \$5.00 or 30 "Hawk Bucks" per card.
 ID cards are required for admittance to all school activities.
-The student ID may be downloaded to a smartphone if the child has a valid working email address.
+The student ID may be downloaded to their Chromebook.
 This provision works in the same manner as the actual ID card.
-Labels for student agendas will be provided and distributed by staff for use in the event the student does not have their photo ID.
-Lost, defaced, or destroyed label must be replaced at a charge of \$1.00 per label.
-These labels can only be used with an intact agenda, and only in the media center and cafeteria.
-The use of the label in student handbooks is not an acceptable form of ID for school activity entrance.